 Palo Alto is a tiny borough located in the state of Pennsylvania.
-With a population of 969 people and just one neighborhood, Palo Alto is the 839th largest community in Pennsylvania.
-Palo Alto has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+With a population of 971 people and just one neighborhood, Palo Alto is the 839th largest community in Pennsylvania.
+Much of the housing stock in Palo Alto was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Because occupations involving physical labor dominate the local economy, Palo Alto is generally considered to be a blue-collar town.
 35.96% of the Palo Alto workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Palo Alto is a borough of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Palo Alto who work in office and administrative support (11.70%), sales jobs (9.57%), and healthcare suport services (9.15%).